shutteritch/static-site/content/creating_a_button_in_markdown.md

 ###You can simply add HTML to your Markdown code!!! 🤯

-So, I added a button using HTML.
+So, I started adding a button using HTML.

 But then...
 I found an even better way.
 Instead of creating a button I simply created a link and added a class.